 When to Apply this Service

 The person’s service and support administrator, or SSA, will assess them for a need for Participant/Family Stability Assistance.
 If there is a need, the SSA will include it in the person’s individual service plan.
+Participant/Family Stability Assistance is outcome-based, which means there must be a specific goal for the service in the individual service plan.

 This service helps the person identify how to be best supported in their own home.
 The person can also learn how to direct their own services.